bengeendokter/tcg-app-to-dreamborn/README.md

 1. Replace `data/userdata.json` with your own file from `Android/data/com.ravensburger.disney.lorcana/files/userdata.json`
 2. Update `data/allCards.json` with the [latest version](https://lorcanajson.org/files/current/en/allCards.json) if you want to be able to use the program offline
 3. Update `USING_BACKUP_URL` in `src\backup-collection.ts` to `false`
+4. Create a folder called `output` in the repo
-4. Run `pnpm start` in the terminal
+5. Run `pnpm start` in the terminal